 Full-fledged point of sale credit card terminals and wireless terminals have their place, but it’s overkill when you’re simply going to accept credit cards online.
 Countertop terminals are bulky compared to credit card swipers, and they cost significantly more.
 Furthermore, credit card terminals often require an additional wireless service fee and have to be reprogrammed for each processor (which costs money).
 Most point of sale terminals also involve some sort of contract.
 For accepting credit cards online, a low-key credit card reader is a much better way to go.

-Credit Card Swipers are Easy to Integrate
+Credit Card Terminals are Easy to Integrate

 Whereas credit card terminals often require reprogramming and a walkthrough on how to use them, credit card readers are inherently intuitive.
 Most USB credit card swipers include plug-and-play technology so all you have to do is plug them in and you’re ready to go.
 No programming, no additional setup and no need for hands-on training.
 In fact, software updates are often delivered automatically online.

 Credit Card Readers are Compact

 Typical credit card swipers are about 1.2 inches high and wide, 4 inches long and weigh about half a pound.
 They work from any angle and can be easily stabilized to a workstation or even on the side of a monitor with a bit of Velcro.
 For mobile credit card processing, Bluetooth card readers can be carried in your pocket.